BerliozFramework/BerliozDocs/cli/commands.md

 ## Declare a command

-You need to declare each commands in a `commands.json` file in you configuration directory.
+You need to declare each commands in a `commands.json` file in your [configuration directory](../getting-started/config.md).

 Example of file: